turric4n/PascalTileEngine/README.md

 # WARNING
 This branch is expected to work with Tilengine 2.9.1, change to Master if you want to use old Tilengine versions

+You can compile Tilengine Library yourself or buy it here : https://megamarc.itch.io/tilengine

 ## Delphi + Windows
 ![PascalTilengine demo](PascalTilengineDemo.gif)